marc-cubells/loveit-hugo-theme-forked/content/posts/address_cleanser/index.md

 <img src="langchain_logo.png" width="60%" height="auto">

 [**LangChain**](https://www.langchain.com) is a versatile open-source framework designed to build applications powered by large language models (LLMs).
-In our prototype, we used [**LangChain**](https://www.langchain.com) to send the unstructured address to the LLM, responsible for extracting the different parts of the address.
+In our prototype, we used [**LangChain**](https://www.langchain.com) to send the unstructured data to the LLM, responsible for extracting the different parts of the address.

 For a deeper dive into how [**LangChain**](https://www.langchain.com) can be used to simplify the prototyping of AI applications, visit our blog post: [**AI Prototyping with LangChain and Streamlit**](https://philico-tech.github.io/ptech-blog/langchain/).